-The areas surrounding Jamshedpur are rich in minerals, including iron ore, coal, manganese bauxite and lime.
-It is a modern, industrial city; the main industries being iron and steel, truck manufacturing, tinplate production, cement and other small and medium scale industries revolving around these products.
+The areas surrounding Jamshedpur are rich in minerals, including iron ore, coal, manganese bauxite and lime, and hosts industries ranging from iron and steel, truck manufacturing, tinplate production, cement to other small and medium scale industries revolving around these products.

-The 2011 census estimates that the population of Jamshedpur at 1.3 million.
-It covers an area of 224 square kilometers.
-To assess Jamshedpur’s air quality, we selected a 40km x 30km domain.
+To assess Jamshedpur’s air quality, we selected an airshed covering 40km x 30km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.

 We processed the NCEP Reanalysis global meteorological fields from 2010 to 2018 through the 3D-WRF meteorological model.
 A summary of the data for one year, averaged for the city’s airshed is presented below by month.
 Download the processed data which includes information on year, month, day, hour, precipitation (mm/hour), mixing height (m), temperature (C), wind speed (m/sec), and wind direction (degrees) – key parameters which determine the intensity of dispersion of emissions.